risehendar/Fast/README.md

 # Rapid Prototyping Framework for Cybersecurity Applications on Heterogeneous Computing with FPGA

-Welcome to the Rapid Prototyping Framework for developing cybersecurity applications using FPGA-based heterogeneous computing systems.
+The Rapid Prototyping Framework for developing cybersecurity applications using FPGA-based heterogeneous computing systems.
 This framework provides an easy-to-use platform for building and testing secure systems that integrate hardware and software components.

 ## Table of Contents
 - [Overview](#overview)